 - Any other reason deemed sufficient by the Race Director.

-All Runners will be weighed at the Start and again at some Checkpoints during the Event.
-Significant weight loss or gain during the event will be used by the medical personnel as an aid in judging whether it is safe for the Runner to continue.
 The race medical personnel and race officials have the power to withdraw any runner at any time for any reason at their own discretion, or impose waiting times on runners deemed to be at medical risk if continuing immediately.

 Any physical assistance provided to any Runner outside of a Checkpoint by any person will result in the disqualification of the Runner.
 This includes having their Pacer carry any of their supplies, equipment or Mandatory Equipment.